openopt/copt/doc/frank_wolfe.rst

 Contrary to other constrained optimization algorithms like projected gradient descent, the Frank-Wolfe algorithm does not require access to a projection, hence why it is sometimes referred to as a projection-free algorithm.
 It instead relies on a routine that solves a linear problem over the domain.
 We refer to this routine as a linear minimization oracle (keyword argument lmo).

+The Frank-Wolfe algorithm updates the coefficients through a linear

+:meth:`copt.minimize_frank_wolfe`

 .. autosummary::
    :toctree: generated/